Naman1997/simple-talos-cluster/README.md

 terraform apply --auto-approve
 ```

+## Notes
+- This branch does not include an external load-balancer to simplify setup.
+In case you need an external load-balancer, consider using the [main](https://github.com/Naman1997/simple-talos-cluster/tree/main) branch.

 ## Expose your cluster to the internet (Optional)

 It is possible to expose your cluster to the internet over a small vps even if both your vps and your public ips are dynamic.
 This is possible by setting up dynamic dns for the vps using something like duckdns and a docker container to regularly monitor the IP addresse of the VPS.
 A connection can be then made using wireguard to traverse the network between these 2 nodes.
 This way you can hide your public IP while exposing services to the internet.